Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - [Flask limiter](https://flask-limiter.readthedocs.io/en/stable/)
     - Rate limiting for routes that deals with identification and authentication in the web application to prevent brute-force attacks
       - Sensitive Pages: 9 requests/min
-        - This configuration was also checked by Eden as part of his security misconfiguration OWASP
+        - This configuration was also checked and refined by Eden as part of his security misconfiguration OWASP
   - [reCAPTCHA Enterprise](https://cloud.google.com/recaptcha-enterprise)
     - Added on:
       - Login page